sebastianspicker/cs2-opt/docs/audio.md

 ## Context
-This page tracks core-build-out decisions for audio during steady build work.
+This page keeps the current audio guidance concise after earlier rough notes.

 ## Usage
-- Made the powershell assumptions easier to check later.
+- Made the evidence assumptions easier to check later.

+- Earlier scratch notes were compressed into the current guidance.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Caveats